pubkey/event-reduce/README.md

 From this state-action combinations we create a big truth table that is used to create a [binary decision diagram](https://github.com/pubkey/binary-decision-diagram).
 The BDD is then optimized to call as less `state functions` as possible to determine the correct action of an incoming event-results combination.

 The resulting optimized BDD is then shipped as the EventReduce algoritm and can be used in different programming languages and implementations.
+The programmer does not need to know about all this optimisation stuff and can directly use three simple functions like shown in the [browser demo](https://github.com/pubkey/event-reduce/blob/master/examples/browser/src/index.ts#L163-L191)

 ## When to use this